-Now about debating societies in Albany.
-In early 1838 Herman Melville got himself elected as president of the Albany debate club then calling itself "Philo Logos."
-Published letters full of high-sounding snark, mostly to and from Charles Van Loon (1819-1847), indicate Herman Melville's brief but intense period of involvement with the debate club.
+Herman Melville resided with his family in Albany, New York from 1830 to 1838.
+Early in 1838 Melville got himself elected as president of an Albany debate club then calling itself "Philo Logos."
+Published letters full of high-sounding snark, mostly to and from Charles Van Loon (1819-1847), indicate Herman Melville's brief but intense period of involvement with the debate club, reportedly starting in 1837.
 These Philo Logos letters are collected in the Northwestern-Newberry edition of Melville's Correspondence.

 As pointed out a few years back on Hershel Parker's blog, published 1858 recollections by newspaper editor William J. Moses supply additional details.
 Thanks to Fulton History archives (the legible parts) anyone can see that Moses remembered Philo Logos as a club of two dominant antagonists, Van Loon and Melville:

 "they being a tight match for each other, and delighting in nothing more than in being pitted against each other in intellectual combat."

 --Auburn [New York] Daily American, January 4, 1858; found at Fulton History.